robertofazio/getSolarExplosion/README.md

 http://www.swpc.noaa.gov/ftpdir/lists/xray/Gp_xr_1m.txt

-it create a local file lastSolarExplosion.txt and send the last values of the solar explosion to serial port

 keep in mind to check your serial port by terminal ls /dev/tty* /dev/tty.usbmodem1421

+___
+how to use:
+1. open terminal
+2. go where getData.sh is located e.g. cd /Users/robertofazio/Desktop/GetData.sh
+3. It create a local file called lastSolarExplosion.txt and send the last values of the solar explosion to serial port

 n.b.
 github space It's just a reminder for me.
 This is a work in progress for my 8 minutes installation.